carissalow/rapids/docs/features/phone-locations.md

 These features are based on the original open-source implementation by [Barnett et al](../../citation#barnett-locations) and some features created by [Canzian et al](../../citation#barnett-locations).

-!!! info "Available day segments and platforms"
+!!! info "Available time segments and platforms"
     - Available only for segments that start at 00:00:00 and end at 23:59:59 of the same day (daily segments)
     - Available for Android and iOS